 When it should go fast, I have baked vegetables.
-Dice vegetables, season them with herbs and drizzle with oil and put them in the oven.
-The half hour cooking time can be wonderfully used for other activities.
+Dice vegetables, season them with herbs and drizzle them with oil, and put them in the oven.
+The half-hour cooking time can be wonderfully used for other activities.
 The same with one-pots.
 Put everything into a pot, turn on the stove and your food is ready in a couple of minutes.
 If you are in a hurry, you can also use frozen vegetables or legumes from jars.

-Also concepts like “Hello Fresh“*, “Marley Spoon“* or “Kochhaus“* are a great way to save time.
+Also, concepts like “Hello Fresh“*, “Marley Spoon“* or “Kochhaus“* are a great way to save time.
 Here you will not only find great, creative recipes, but also the required ingredients in appropriate quantities.
-Order quickly on the internet, have it delivered and cook in 30 minutes.
-I voluntarily make unpaid and honest endorsements, because I like the idea behind it.
-It’s great that it also gives “beginners” the opportunity to cook quickly, deliciously and healthy.
+Order quickly on the internet, have it delivered, and cook in 30 minutes.
+I voluntarily make unpaid and honest endorsements, because I like the idea behind them.
+It’s great that it also gives “beginners” the opportunity to cook quickly, deliciously, and healthy.

 *unpaid because of brand naming advertising

 What about Sweets?